• Skip to primary navigation

 Instructions

 • Heat oil in a pan.
-Break the red chilies into 2-3 pieces each and add to the oil along with cumin seeds.
-Saute for a few seconds or until they become fragrant .
+Break the dried red chilies into 2-3 pieces each and add to the oil along with cumin seeds.
+Saute for a few seconds or until they become fragrant.

-• Add potato cubes and green chili.
+• Add cubed potatoes and chopped green chili.
 Cook for 3-4 minutes.
+Keep stirring in between.

 • Add coriander powder, turmeric powder, and salt.
-Saute for about a minute.
+Saute for about a minute on low heat.

-• Next, add around ¼ cup of water and let the potatoes cook completely.
+• Next, add around ¼ cup of water, mix, and let the potatoes get cooked completely.
+You may cover the pan to fasten this step.

 • When the potatoes are cooked, add chopped fenugreek leaves and ginger.
 Cook until the leaves get wilted.
 It will take around 5-7 minutes.

-• Switch off the stove.
+• Turn off the heat.
 Add lime juice and mix.

 Notes

-• More recipe tips and tricks are given within the post above.
-Please follow them to make this recipe.
+• More recipe tips, tricks, and variation suggestions are shared in the post above, please follow them to make this recipe.

 Nutrition